Job Roles in The Construction Industry

 Many bricklayers are self-employed so their rates may differ from the above.

 A Plasterer is needed on nearly every building site at some point in the construction process.
 The plasterer will use solid or fibrous plastering to make walls ready for the decorating process.

 Depending on the stage of your career a plasterer can earn between £12k – £28k a year.

-A Scaffolder will erect temporary scaffold structures on site to allow various work to be conducted easily and safely on-site.
-As a Scaffolder, you will be required to work outdoors and to work competently with little supervision.
+A Scaffolder will erect temporary scaffold structures on-site to allow various work to be conducted easily and safely on-site.
+As a Scaffolder, you will be working outdoors and to work competently and independently.
 The job can be very demanding physically so you will need to be physically fit.